liebharc/faas-kubernetes-starter/README.md

 Add files to `k8s/services`, take also a look at the existing file as example and check the FAQ entry for function naming.
 Run `cinstall.py functions` to install the functions.

+### How to add tables?

+Add files to `k8s/raven/migrations`, take also a look at the existing file as example and take some time to understand how [flyway](https://flywaydb.org/) migrations work.

 ### Why does this look like it was originally part of a larger project?

 This template has been created out of `leav.app`, which consists of multiple parts.
 The Kubernetes backend is only a part of it, but it's a part we wanted to share.